Skip to product information

 Sign up for our newsletter to be notified when this book and other new titles are available for purchase:

-Ambivalence is the writer Brian Dillon’s coming-of-age memoir set in Ireland between 1987 and 1995.
-When Dillon was sixteen, his mother died, and he stopped caring about school.
-While he courted failure, his real education was going on elsewhere: with books, music, films and television.
+When Brian Dillon was sixteen his mother died, and he stopped caring about school.
+While he courted failure, his real education was going on elsewhere: with books, music, films, and television.
 When against all odds he made it to college, his head was already full of avant-garde writing, art, and ideas.
 Could he live up to the hopes and dreams he attached to culture?
-Halfway through college his father died, and the stakes of Dillon’s education seemed even higher.
+Halfway through college his father died, and the stakes of Dillon's education seemed even higher.

-Ambivalence explores what learning meant to its author, what it enabled and denied, between the ages of seventeen and twenty-six, when he left his native Dublin.
-It’s at once a memoir of that city in the 1980s and 1990s, an uncynical portrait of the adolescent and early-adult mind, and an intimate defense of radical thinking about literature and life.
-In vivid present-tense fragments, Dillon describes his first encounters with writers such as Virginia Woolf, Walter Benjamin, Samuel Beckett, Roland Barthes and Jacques Derrida.
-He recalls being seduced by ambivalence, ambiguity and androgyny—on the page and in the life he hoped his reading would transfigure.
+Ambivalence is a memoir of the author's native city of Dublin in the 1980s and '90s, a portrait of the author as a young man, and an intimate defense of radical thinking about literature and life.
+In vivid, present-tense passages, Dillon describes his first encounters with writers such as Virginia Woolf, Walter Benjamin, Roland Barthes, and Jacques Derrida.
+He recalls being seduced by androgyny, ambiguity, and ambivalence on the page and in the life he hoped his reading would transfigure.

 Additional Book Information